 On October 2, 2014, the three-judge panel of the U.S. Court of Appeals for the Fifth Circuit reversed the lower Court’s motion to dismiss and ordered that the case proceed.
 In its decision, the Court of Appeals ruled that the district court’s assessment of loss causation was incorrect, writing that the Court “erred in imposing an overly rigid rule that government investigations can never constitute a corrective disclosure in the absence of a discovery of actual fraud.”
 Rather, the Court of Appeals viewed Plaintiffs’ allegations of loss causation collectively, which included the resignations of key Amedisys executives, a front-page expose of Amedisys’s misconduct in The Wall Street Journal, the announcement of government investigations into Amedisys’s misconduct, and a dismal earnings report.
 As the Fifth Circuit wrote in its important decision, given these facts supporting loss causation, “the whole is greater than the sum of its parts.”

 On April 3, 2015, Plaintiffs filed a motion to amend the Complaint, on April 8, 2015, the Court granted Plaintiffs’ motion, and on September 30, 2015, Plaintiffs filed their First Amended Consolidated Securities Class Action Complaint.
-Defendants moved to dismiss that Complaint on December 15, 2015, and Plaintiffs are due to oppose that motion on January 29, 2016.
+Defendants moved to dismiss that Complaint on December 15, 2015, and Plaintiffs opposed those motions on January 29, 2016.